MartinvonBerg/Fotorama-Leaflet-Elevation/readme.md

         - All PHP code runs in separate namespaces
         - JS is wrapped in a self invoking function call and only executed if the dedicated div-id is found on the page.
         - CSS might be a problem, as I did not us SCSS, CASS or less to generate really separated CSS-classes.
-        - I'm using the following plugins in my site: (output of the REST-API to list all plugins)
+        - I'm using the following plugins on my site: (output of the REST-API to list all plugins)
         ```JSON
         [
             {"name":"Admin Columns"},